Human-Centered Engineering in the Lab Can Close th | Newswise

 Friction in the laboratory undermines the clinical value laboratory staff can deliver

-- 95% of lab staff surveyed say adoption of automated technologies will help improve patient care
+- 95% of lab staff surveyed say adoption of automated technologies will help improve patient care1

 - Human-centered engineering from Siemens Healthineers offers all-sized labs unmatched potential